Aude11/Studio-Database/ReadMe.md

 * Core_requirements.sql

 This file contains a list of queries in addition to stored function, stored procedure, views, trigger and event in order to meet project requirements and extract information from the database.
 * a query that uses a trigger
+ * ff

   - an event and a query to demonstrate how it runs
   - views that uses at least 4 base tables;  with queries that uses the views to produce a logically arranged result set for analysis.